Silver Wood, Wolverton, near Newbury, Hampshire. 5.83 acres of maturing mixed woodland £55,000 (freehold) [#S1192]

 - The north boundary on the east side of the public footpath is indicated by a tall wire fence and fence posts with red painted tops.
 The north boundary on the west side of the public footpath is indicated by wooden posts and trees painted red.

 - The east boundary is the wire fence.

 - The west boundary is indicated by trees painted green.

 - The south boundary is indicated by short wooden posts and trees painted blue.

 The sporting rights are reserved to another party.
 But we believe they are rarely, if ever exercised.

 The mineral rights are included except where reserved by statute.

 Rights Of Way

 - There is a right of way for all times and all purposes marked ABCDE on the plan.

-- A shared maintenance clause covers all of the rights of way with liability according to use.
+- A maintenance clause covers all the shared rights of way with liability according to use.